LukeGarnham/Stumps-and-Studs-MS4/README.md

 if save_info == "true":

 The original code would be satisfied so long as save_info existed and had a value which is always did.
 Now it only runs when the value is "true" meaning the default delivery is always saved.

+This resolved the bug in the GitPod environment yet when I pushed the above changes to Heroku, the bug persisted.
+After trying several approaches, I contacted student support.
+After nearly 4 hours of chat with them, one solution was suggested which was to move the link to the stripe_elements.js to the head of the checkout page and add the defer tag.
+This worked and the solution detailed above now works in the deployed Heroku version.

 ## Deployment